-One thousand four hundred dollars is a lot of scratch for a cellphone.
+Paying several hundred dollars, or even over $1,000, is a lot of scratch for a cellphone.
 In fact, some think it’s too much.
 For that kind of money you could buy a solid laptop, a decent camera, a good 4K TV, or make one monthly lease payment on a Porsche 911.
-Unbelievably, there are more than a few phones available in the market that cost $1,400 or more.
+Unbelievably, there are more than a few phones available in the market that cost around $1,000.
 Two such devices with high visibility right now are the Samsung Galaxy S20 Ultra and Galaxy Z Flip.
 These two devices couldn’t be more different.
 Where the S20 Ultra is a giant, feature-packed slab, the Z Flip is a compact, tech-filled foldable.

 S20 Ultra or Z Flip: Hardware